Get insider access

 • Can get stuck on thicker rugs.

-The iRobot Roomba i1 is a solid option for dealing with pet hair on floors.
-It's pretty effective in dealing with this debris type on bare floors and high-pile carpet, but struggles with clearing it away on low-pile carpet.
+The iRobot Roomba i1 is sup-par for cleaning after pets.
+Though it's decently effective in dealing with this debris type on bare floors and high-pile carpet, it lacks mopping capabilities for cleaning liquid or stains.
 User maintenance is simple, with its twin rubber brushrolls being very easy to remove and clean.
 Its high-efficiency filter is also very effective in trapping allergens like pet dander.
-Unfortunately, its motor emits a somewhat disruptive noise, and it lacks any mopping feature to deal with dried-on dirt.
+Unfortunately, its motor emits a somewhat disruptive noise, and this vacuum lacks any mopping feature to deal with dried-on dirt.

 Pros